lizobst/Abalone-Machine-Learning-Project/README.md

 The most accurate model was LightGBM and the least accurate was Random Forest.

 ### Lessons Learned
 This project was a fun exercise for me to practice machine learning through a hands on project.
 This project made me realize how much there is to learn in terms of machine learning.
-I would like to continue to learn more so that I can put it into practice and possibly create climate change or ocean acidification model predictions.
+I would like to continue to learn more so that I can put it into practice and possibly create climate change or ocean acidification forecast models.